 After trying to push my opponent forward (as in the previous sweep), when he reacts back, I just take him in that direction, blocking his far leg with my "deep" hook, and elevating with the other hook.
 This is an extremely simple, efficient sweep.
 You pretty much fall right into the pass, too.

-Technique #2: DLR/X against standing
+Technique #2: DLR/X Against Standing

 If you've got technique #2 down, this one will be a snap.
 As you once again control both sleeves and establish your deep hook by planting your right foot to step on their hip, and then shooting your left leg all the way through, your opponent stands up, trying to spoil your de la Riva guard party.
 Boo!

 You can actually shoot your deep hook in after your opponent stands up, as shown in the video.
 Either way, once you have both hooks in place, try once again off balancing your opponent forward.

-Practice and enjoy!
+Practice and Enjoy!

-Regardless of what your game is, make sure to set aside time to not only learn how the techniques work, but to drill them on a willing participant.
+Regardless of what your game is, make sure to set aside time to not only learn how the techniques work but also to practice them with a willing participant.
 Drills allow you to get the muscle memory you need in order to really hit the moves in competition or during rolling at the gym!
 As always, we welcome feedback.
 Just let us know if you enjoyed this stuff, or if you have any requests or other feedback.